 The next day, Sunday December 2nd, I learned (via email) that Carol’s soul had departed her body Saturday evening, and I intuited that while Ron was tearfully saying goodbye to St. Francis Carol’s soul was astrally bidding Ron ‘adieu’.

 Soon thereafter, I took a brief walk on nearby Vallejo street.
-After walking for about fifteen minutes I noticed an amazing manifestation miracle.
+After walking for about fifteen minutes I beheld an amazing manifestation miracle.
 Amongst a curbside pile of discarded objects, I saw a perfect pedestal for St. Francis, which I carried home.
 On returning home, I moved St. Francis to a new perfect place on my living room carpet where he now resides on that miraculously manifested pedestal.
-And just as Carol’s St. Francis mural appears below a red Tibetan roof-top prayer flag, my St. Francis statue stands beneath a red Tibetan Kalachakra thangka mandala, symbolizing Ron’s respect for the Tibetan culture, and His Holiness the Dalai Lama.
+And just as Carol’s St. Francis mural appears below a red Tibetan roof-top prayer flag, my St. Francis statue stands beneath a red Tibetan Kalachakra thangka mandala, symbolizing respect for the Tibetan culture, and His Holiness the Dalai Lama.

-After briefly blessing this world as a female St Francis,
+After briefly blessing this world

 the divine soul we’ve known as Carol Schuldt,

 has returned to the Sun,